Rudgey/Code-Portfolio/README.md

 # Python
-We also took a static approach to modelling, as shown in the published manuscript Rudge A, Tillett W, McHugh NJ, Smith TR.
+We also took a static approach to modelling, as shown in the published manuscript

+Rudge A, Tillett W, McHugh NJ, Smith TR.
 An interpretable machine learning approach for predicting psoriatic arthritis in a UK primary care psoriasis cohort using electronic health records from the Clinical Practice Research Datalink.
 Annals of the Rheumatic Diseases 2025, doi: https://doi.org/10.1016/j.ard.2025.01.051.

 Python was preferred for fitting a Random forest model.

-We interpreted how the model was operating using permutation variable importance and partial dependence plots.
+function-partial-dependence-rf.py - We used partial dependence plots to evaluate the directions of associations between each variable and the binary outcome.

+function-pvi-rf.py - We used permutation variable importance to determine the most important model predictors.